tangible-landscape/grass-tangible-landscape/README.md

        mkdir tangiblelandscape && cd tangiblelandscape

-2. Download [install.sh](install.sh) to that folder and run it:
+2. Download [install script](https://raw.githubusercontent.com/tangible-landscape/tangible-landscape-install/master/install_Ubuntu-18.04.sh) to that folder (check [this repo for other Ubuntu versions](https://github.com/tangible-landscape/tangible-landscape-install)) and run it:

-       sh install.sh
+       sh install_Ubuntu-18.04.sh

     It will ask you for administrator password.
 You need to be online to download all dependencies.
 After finishing the process, log out and log in.